 - there is appropriate review and control of any fundraising communications to be used such as scripts, written marketing material, advertisements, and packaging

 - the arrangement is free from any conflicts of interest which haven’t been recognised and properly dealt with, and from any unauthorised benefit to connected parties

 - your charity has appropriate review processes to review arrangements to ensure they remain in the best interests of the charity throughout their duration

 - no legal document should be signed unless the terms are in the best interests of your charity

 - you should take appropriate advice when you need to

-Find out more about working with commercial partners in the Institute of Fundraising Code of Practice.
+Find out more about working with commercial partners in the Code of Fundraising Practice.

 5.4 Working through your trading company

 Many charities own trading companies which are set up to raise funds for the charity.

 Trustees must have systems in place to routinely monitor the performance of their trading subsidiaries and they need to remember, in all decisions made in regard to a trading subsidiary, that the best interests of the charity are paramount.